simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 But it is hard to understand what being a researcher is like until you do it for a while.
 Things become clearer as you gain more experience.
-One important piece of advice is that you want to carefully consider advice from those with more experience than you.
-It might not make sense at first but I can tell today that I knew much less than I thought I did when I was 22.
+One important piece of advice is to carefully consider advice from those with more experience than you.
+It might not make sense at first, but I can tell today that I knew much less than I thought I did when I was 22.